I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iogetdeviceproperty.md

 <p> </p>

 ## -remarks
 <p><b>IoGetDeviceProperty</b> retrieves device setup information from the registry.
 Use this routine, rather than accessing the registry directly, to insulate a driver from differences across platforms and from possible changes in the registry structure.</p>

 <p>For many <i>DeviceProperty</i> requests, it can take two or more calls to <b>IoGetDeviceProperty</b> to determine the required <i>BufferLength</i>.
 The first call should use a best-guess value.
 If the return status is STATUS_BUFFER_TOO_SMALL, the driver should free its current buffer, allocate a buffer of the size returned in <i>ResultLength</i>, and call <b>IoGetDeviceProperty</b> again.
 Because some of the setup properties are dynamic, the data size can change between the time the required size is returned and driver calls this routine again.
 Therefore, drivers should call <b>IoGetDeviceProperty</b> inside a loop that runs until the return status is not STATUS_BUFFER_TOO_SMALL.</p>

-<p>Function drivers that support devices on a legacy bus and a PnP bus can use the <b>DevicePropertyBusNumber</b>, <b>DevicePropertyBusTypeGuid</b>, and <b>DevicePropertyLegacyBusType</b> properties to distinguish between the buses.</p>

-<p><b>IoGetDeviceProperty</b> retrieves device setup information from the registry.
-Use this routine, rather than accessing the registry directly, to insulate a driver from differences across platforms and from possible changes in the registry structure.</p>

-<p>For many <i>DeviceProperty</i> requests, it can take two or more calls to <b>IoGetDeviceProperty</b> to determine the required <i>BufferLength</i>.
-The first call should use a best-guess value.
-If the return status is STATUS_BUFFER_TOO_SMALL, the driver should free its current buffer, allocate a buffer of the size returned in <i>ResultLength</i>, and call <b>IoGetDeviceProperty</b> again.
-Because some of the setup properties are dynamic, the data size can change between the time the required size is returned and driver calls this routine again.
-Therefore, drivers should call <b>IoGetDeviceProperty</b> inside a loop that runs until the return status is not STATUS_BUFFER_TOO_SMALL.</p>